PCDS Curriculum

 After-School Club is available for children in the Three, Four and Five Year Old Programs.

-After-School Club offers children the following class options; Soccer on Monday, Drama on Tuesday, Basketball on Wednesday, World Dance on Thursday and/or Music Class on Friday.
-On Tuesday and Friday: After-School Club will begin at dismissal until 1:50pm.
-On Monday, Wednesday and Thursday: Afternoon Club will begin at 2:30pm until 3:30pm.
+After-School Club offers children the following class options; Soccer on Monday, Martial Arts on Wednesday, World Dance on Thursday and/or Chess on Friday.

 ,